Home English | Deutsch | Español

 What is a Stack Mold?

 The defining characteristic of a stack mold are the two (or more) mold parting surfaces or mold split lines.
-A stack mold does not require much more clamp force than a single phase mold because the projected part surface areas of the cavities on both sides of the center block cancel out each others force.
+A stack mold does not require much more clamp force than a single face mold because the projected part surface areas of the cavities on both sides of the center block cancel out each others force.
 A rule of thumb for a clamp force estimate is to take the projected part surface area times the melt pressure and multiply it by a factor of 1.1.

-Satck Mold
+Stack Mold

 Without increasing the machine platen size you can double the amount of cavities producing parts.
 Most stack molds have an equal number of the same cavities in each parting surface.
 For example, a 2+2 cavity grid mold with an 8+8 hotrunner produces four identical parts per cycle.